26 Best Things to do in Juneau Alaska

 Gold Creek Salmon Bake

 The waterfall is next to the old shaft from the historic Wagner Mine.
-It was near here that the previous Joe Juneau and Richard Harris first struck gold in 1880.
+It’s near the old mining shaft where Joe Juneau and Richard Harris struck gold in 1880.
 This tour lets you experience the gold rush firsthand and pan for gold.

 A perfect finish to the tour, after your meal, gather around the campfire to roast marshmallows alongside live music.